mikael-ros/minecraft-on-marp/readme.md

 3. Place them according to the patterns defined in the CSS file, unless you wish to change it:
   > assets/
   > -    fonts
-  > -    texturepack <-- put textures here!
+  > -    defaulttexturepack <-- put textures here!
   > -    images

 ### Using the theme as an iteration zero